 At this point, the different players are acting as a team.

 Stage 4: Quantitatively Managed Stage of a Vulnerability Management Program

-- What is the percentage of the organization’s business systems that have not recently been scanned by the organization’s vulnerability management system?
+- What percentage of the organization’s business systems have not been recently scanned?

 - What is the average vulnerability score of each of the organization’s business systems?